Murder of Rikako Okamoto

 In 2005 at Hiratsuka, Kanagawa Prefecture, Japan, Rikako Okamoto (岡本 利加香, Okamoto Rikako) was murdered and her mother Chizuko Okamoto (岡本 千鶴子, Okamoto Chizuko) (born July 17, 1951) was later convicted of killing her own daughter.
 Chizuko Okamoto was also suspected as a serial killer who might have killed at least four others, but was not charged.
-Asahi Shimbun described her mysterious incident as "house of horrors".
+Asahi Shimbun described her mysterious incident as the "house of horrors".

 Background

 Chizuko Okamoto was born in Aomori Prefecture.
 She ran away from her first husband in 1975 and began a relationship with the man who would later become her common-law husband.
 Her first husband died in a tsunami on Okushiri Island in 1993.

 Chizuko's six-year-old son, Toshihide, disappeared in 1984.
 She gave birth to two children in 1985 and 1987, but did not report their births.
 Her common-law husband died of illness in 1997.
 She began to insist that her disappeared son was abducted by agents of the North Korean government.